kangqi-ni/kangqi-ni.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our long paper [Pedagogical Alignment of Large Language Models](https://arxiv.org/pdf/2402.05000) has been accepted to Findings of the Association for Computational Linguistics: EMNLP 2024.
+Our long paper [Pedagogical Alignment of Large Language Models](https://arxiv.org/pdf/2402.05000) has been accepted to EMNLP 2024 Findings.